lain561/CloudVault/README.md

 # Cloud Vault
-Cloud Vault is a containerized file uploader using Chainguard Images for secure environments.
-It secures data with HTTPS, SSL certs, and persistent storage, ensuring safe file management with Docker.
+CloudVault is a containerized file uploader using Chainguard Images for minimal, secure environments.
+It secures data with HTTPS, SSL certificates, and persistent storage, ensuring safe file management with Docker.